 The irregular behavior of the moment of inertia in the yrast band at intermediate and high spin states, known as backbending, has always attracted considerable experimental and theoretical attention.
-Since its first experimental observation [1], many endeavor attempts were performed in order to explain the phenomenon.
+Since its first experimental observation [1], many attempts were made to explain the phenomenon.
 It is commonly accepted that it is caused by the intersection of two rotational bands.
 This interpretation was proposed by Stephens and Simon [2] based on the rotational alignment of the individual single-particle angular momenta of a broken pair along the rotation axis.
 The pair breaking is caused by the Coriolis force which violates the time-reversal symmetry.
-The first theoretical interpretation based on the Coriolis anti-pairing effect was due to Mottelson and Valatin [3] where the backbending phenomenon was put on the account of a drastic change in the pairing field.
+The first theoretical interpretation based on the Coriolis anti-pairing effect was due to Mottelson and Valatin [3] where the backbending phenomenon was the result of a drastic change in the pairing field.